bada-bing/knowledge-base/node/npm.md

 * pm2 & forever - Process Managers to manage local development

 ### Express - Web Server ###
+- In general frameworks like express are only wrappers with many if statements around http server
 - Alternatives: Koa uses async/await “out of the box.”
 Express is callback-oriented.